PMET-public/module-data-install/README.md

 *File Name* - catalog\_rules.csv

 This file is used to add and update catalog promotion rules.
-Because rule definitions are complex, the method currently in use is to create a segment in a test enviornment and then export that data out of the database to put in the .csv file
+Because rule definitions are complex, the method currently in use is to create a catalog rule in a test enviornment and then export that data out of the database to put in the .csv file

 *Columns*